Human Misperception of Generative-AI Alignment: A Laboratory Experiment: Heterogeneity Analyses

 \subsection{Experience with GenAI and Attitudes Toward GenAI}

-As we discuss in the introduction, some of the possible explanations for self projection suggest that it will be attenuated as people gain more experience with GenAI.
-Additionally, self projection may also affect, and be affected by, people's beliefs about the quality of GenAI decision-making.
+As we discuss in the introduction, some of the possible explanations for self-projection suggest that it will be attenuated as people gain more experience with GenAI.
+Additionally, self-projection may also affect, and be affected by, people's beliefs about the quality of GenAI decision-making.
 This motivates us to assess the heterogeneity of our findings with respect to experience with GenAI and attitudes toward GenAI.

 To this end, we split subjects to two groups based on their survey responses and estimate regressions of the following form: